 What was never written

-If the author hadn't died before he could finish volume four of the planned six, we can assume that Švejk, like his creator, would have let himself get captured by the Russians, served in the Czechosloval Legion, worked for the Bolsheviks and eventually ended up in Siberia.
-Hašek's detailed plan for his good soldier we will unfortunately never know, but we know that he planned to cover the time in Russland, including the Civil War.
-To which degree the satire would have been directed against the Legions and the Bolsheviks we can only guess, but to judge from what Hašek actually wrote in Russia and after his return they would not be spared but the calibre would probably not be as heavy as that directed agains Austria in the first four parts of the novel.
-That Bugulma-stories that appeared in early 1921 indicate a softening.
-Certain aspects of the Russian revolution are ridiculed, but the tone is much more conciliatory than what we know from Švejk.
+If the author hadn't died before he could finish volume four of the planned six, we can assume that Švejk, like his creator, would have let himself get captured by the Russians, served in the Czechoslovak Legions, worked for the Bolsheviks and eventually ended up in Siberia.
+Hašek's detailed plan for his good soldier we will never know, but it can be taken for granted that he planned to cover the time in Russia, including the Civil War.
+To what degree the satire would have been directed against the Legions and the Bolsheviks we can only guess, but to judge from what Hašek actually wrote in Russia (and after his return) they would not have been spared but the calibre would probably not be as heavy as that directed against Austria in the first four parts of the novel.
+That Bugulma-stories that appeared in early 1921 indicate a much more conciliatory tone.
+Certain aspects of the Russian revolution are ridiculed, but the autor does not show any of the hostility know from Švejk.
 Hašek didn't like to be asked what he had done in Russia and when the theme was brought up retorted that those who wanted to know better wait for the novel.
 Unfortunately he never got to that part...